 Discovering that your child is being bullied is a major worry and it’s understandably distressing to find out that there’s a problem.
 You can feel out of control and desperate to help resolve the situation.
 Or it may be that you suspect something is going on but your child isn’t willing (or able) to talk about it.
-What’s more, because the nature of bullying has changed so much over the years it can be hard to spot the signs or relate the situation to what you think of as bullying from your own childhood.
+What’s more, because the nature of bullying has changed so much over the years it can be hard to spot the signs of bullying or relate the situation to what you think of as bullying from your own childhood.

-Some things to look out for include:
+Signs of bullying.
+What to look out for include:

 If you do find out your child is being bullied

 Once you spotted the signs of bullying and got the confirmation of it, just: